 This leaflet aims to give advice and information to students, parents, schools, colleges and bus operators who use and deliver transport services provided by Leicestershire County Council.
-Other leaflets in this series, available on request, include:

-- School Bus Passes: Frequently asked questions - Anti-social behaviour on school transport - Guidelines for school staff - Guidance for Leicestershire contractors on operation of primary school contracts - Guidelines for drivers - · Guidelines for taxi escorts - Guidelines for parents and students on mainstream transport - Guidelines of safe working practice for the protection of children and staff - Guidelines for severe weather conditions Operators

-• Guidelines for severe weather conditions - Schools
+- Guidelines for parents Special Educational Needs transport - School Bus Passes: Frequently asked questions - · Guidelines for school staff - Guidance for Leicestershire contractors on operation of primary school contracts - Guidelines for drivers - Guidelines for taxi escorts - Guidelines for parents and students on mainstream transport - Guidelines of safe working practice for the protection of children and staff - Guidelines for severe weather conditions Operators - Guidelines for severe weather conditions Schools

-If you have any comments about this leaflet or the services it relates to or if you require information contained in this leaflet in an alternative version, e.g. large print, Braille, tape or an alternative language please telephone:
+If you have any comments about this leaflet or the services it relates to, or if you require information contained in this leaflet in an alternative version, e.g. large print, Braille, tape or an alternative language please telephone: